An In-depth Study of LLM Contributions to the Bin Packing Problem: Interpretability of LLM-evolved heuristics

 Line 4 is arguably the most opaque part of the LLM-evolved heuristic: it subtracts from each bin's score the score of the \emph{previous} bin in the implementation order.
 We consider this to be the point at which the interpretability of the algorithm based solely on its code ends.
 Beyond this point, our analysis is experiment-based and required several sets of experiments to truly understand the actual behavior of the heuristic.
 In the following, we present only the successful ones.

 \paragraph{Experimental analysis of \cFourteen's behavior}

-Figure~\ref{fig:f} provides insight into the mechanism of \cFourteen.
+Figure~\ref{fig:f} shows the shape of the score function $f$ for two item sizes ($s_1=20$ and $s_2=50$) to provide insight into the mechanism of \cFourteen.
 After line 4 of the algorithm, a bin will have a high priority if its own $f$ value is low (i.e. it is almost empty) and/or its predecessor's $f$ value is high (i.e. its predecessor is ``full-ish'').
 This observation prompted us to investigate the actual differences in behavior between \cFourteen and \worstfit.

 To this end, we conducted an item-by-item comparison between the decisions taken by \cFourteen and those that would have been selected by \worstfit.
 In the following, we refer to an {\em old} bin as one that already contains at least one item, and to a {\em new} bin as one that is empty.
 Figure~\ref{fig:hist} shows, for each new item, the cases where both heuristics behave identically (both open a new bin, or both schedule the item in the same old bin) and the cases where they differ (selecting different old bins, or \cFourteen opening a new bin while \worstfit would not).